08abhisheksingh/MAC_UNIT/README.md

 nano config.json
 ```

-Paste the OpenLane configuration, save it, and exit the editor.
+Copy the OpenLane configuration into the file, save it, and exit the editor.

 </td>
 </tr>